taw00/howto/howto-configure-send-only-email-via-smtp-relay.md

 activities.
 With Yandex, you do this in `Settings > Security > App password`.
 Create a label, copy the generated password.
 Save that for later.

+Yahoo, for example, provides a [similar feature](https://help.yahoo.com/kb/SLN15241.html): Gear icon > Account info > Account Security&mdash;Here you _must_ turn on 2-factor authentication and you will then have access to the "Get app password" button.

 * Get your email provider's SMTP server information

 Search for your email provider's smtp domain and port and any special requirements to use it.
 For yandex.com, for example,